 Robert Clarke is a Senior Partner in the international law firm of Bracewell & Giuliani LLP.
 He was appointed U.S. Comptroller of the Currency in 1985 and served in that capacity until 1992.
-He has served since 2004 as a member of the Board of the Dubai Financial Services Authority, the supervisory authority for the Dubai International Financial Center.
+He has served from 2004 through 2015 as a member of the Board of the Dubai Financial Services Authority, the supervisory authority for the Dubai International Financial Center.

 Jill M. Considine

 Jill Considine serves as a Trustee of the A.I.G.
 Government Trust.
 She previously served as Chairman and CEO of the Depository Trust & Clearing Corporation (DTCC) and continues as a Senior Advisor to that firm.
 She was previously President of the New York Clearing House Association, Superintendent of Banks for New York State, and a Director of the Federal Reserve Bank of New York.

 John L. Douglas

 John Douglas is a Partner at Davis Polk & Wardwell LLP, where his practice concentrates on the regulation of financial institutions, bank mergers and acquisitions, and other transactions involving banks.
 He previously chaired the Financial Services and Products Group at Alston & Bird LLP.
 He served as General Counsel of the U.S. Federal Deposit Insurance Corporation during 1987-89.
 He currently serves as the Chairman of FSVC’s Executive Committee.